gupta-himanshu/javascript-for-beginners/Basics.md

 8. JavaScript represents numbers using the 64-bit floating-point format, as defined by the IEEE 754 standard.
 9. Storing a value in a variable is called **variable initialization**.
+10. Use the **var** keyword only for declaration or initialization, once for the life of any variable name in a document.
+We should not re-declare same variable twice.